Bay of Arrows: Robert Fuson's argument

 According to Irving and Morison the Bay of Arrows is the present day Gulf of Samaná.
 Since the time Irving's book this was widely accepted.
 Robert Fuson wrote an annotated translation of the log of Christopher Columbus entitled The Log of Christopher Columbus.
 In this translation Fuson suggests that Irving and Morison misplaced the Bay of Arrows.
 Instead of the larger Gulf of Samaná he suggests that Columbus actually visited the smaller Bay of Rincón just to the north of the Gulf of Samaná.
 He gives evidence such as the size of the Bay of Rincón being comparable to that of the bay described in Columbus's log.
-Fuson also mentions a small island at the mouth of the bay that is similar to Columbus's log.
+Fuson also mentions a small island at the mouth of the bay that is similar to Columbus' log.
 The evidence seems to favor Fuson in claim that Bay of Rincon is actually the real sight of the Bay of Arrows, not the commonly believed Gulf of Samaná.